sjaehn/BWidgets/BWidgets/README.md

 ![spinbutton](../suppl/SpinButton.png)

-`SpinButton` is a `Valueable` composite widget.
+`SpinButton` is a `Valueable` composite widget and supports `KeyPressable`.
 It contains an up and a down `SymbolButton`.
 Its value can either be 0 (no button pressed) or -1 (up button pressed) or 1 (down button pressed).
 The visualble content of the SpinButton is represented by its background and its border.

 ### Pad\<T\>